 These are the applications we downloaded before we traveled to Shanghai, China.
 We were in Shanghai on China’s 144-hour visa-free policy.
 We downloaded these apps and maps in advance of our 5-day Shanghai itinerary.
 I’m using a Xiaomi phone working on Android and Jonas uses an iPhone with iOS.
 All apps mentioned in this article are available for free.

-About China’s Internet Censure: VPNs
+About Internet Censure in China: VPNs

 You might know that certain internet services in China are blocked.
 Some refer to this as “the great firewall of China”.
 This means that if you connect to the WiFi in China, you might not get access to your e-mails and social media accounts.
 Bummer!
 But there are ways to prepare for your trip that will make your transition much smoother.